Paranal Observatory: Aerial view

 From an aerial view of the Paranal Observatory, the four large units of the VLT with their four small, dome-shaped auxiliary telescopes can be clearly seen.
 The Survey Telescope, VST, is immediately adjacent to the VLT and seen in between two of its units, while VISTA is located on a secondary peak, some 1,500 m away in the background (see image).

 Very Large Telescope

 The Very Large Telescope (VLT) consists of four 8.2-metre telescopes operating in the visible and infrared.
 These telescopes, along with four smaller auxiliary telescopes, are also combined to operate as an optical interferometer on certain nights of the year.
 All of the 8.2-metre telescopes have adaptive optics and a full suite of instruments.
+The primary mirrors of the main telescopes are 8.2 meters in diameter but, in practice, the pupil of the telescopes is defined by the secondary mirrors, effectively limiting the usable diameter to 8.0 meters.

 VISTA Survey Telescope

 VISTA is the Visible & Infrared Survey Telescope for Astronomy, a 4.0-metre telescope with a wide field of view, focusing on infrared surveys of the sky.
 It was built close to ESO's VLT by a consortium of 18 universities from the United Kingdom, led by Queen Mary University of London.
 VISTA was handed over to the European Southern Observatory in December 2009.